 Institute for Education and Social Policy

-Successful completion of the doctoral degree requires 72 academic course credits with a B+ or better average, completion and passing of the Preliminary Qualifying Examination, completion and passing of three comprehensive exams, demonstrated proficiency in a language other than English and a completed dissertation.What fields of study are available at Wagner?
+Successful completion of the doctoral degree requires 72 academic course credits with a B+ or better average, completion and passing of the Preliminary Qualifying Examination, completion and passing of two comprehensive exams, a third-year research paper and a completed dissertation.

 The Doctoral Program has the following established fields of study:

 The Wagner Doctoral Program encourages students to take courses in other NYU schools and departments.
-In addition, many doctoral students invite non-Wagner and non-NYU professors to be on their dissertation committees.Can I transfer credits from other graduate-level work?
+In addition, many doctoral students invite non-Wagner and non-NYU professors to be on their dissertation committees.

 Credit toward the degree for courses taken at other institutions may be awarded under certain conditions and must be approved by one's faculty advisor and the Director of the Doctoral Program.
 Decisions regarding transfer credits are not made prior to matriculation and are based on the relevancy of the coursework and on the student's performance in the class.

-A maximum of 40 credits out of the 72 course credits required by the Doctoral Program may be transferred from appropriate graduate coursework in another program.What is the average length of time to degree completion?
+A maximum of 40 credits out of the 72 course credits required by the Doctoral Program may be transferred from appropriate graduate coursework in another program.

 The program prepares graduates for careers at academic institutions, in think tanks, research firms, and research units of public, quasi-public and private organizations, as well as for other positions with substantial responsibilities for the supervision and administration of research.
-Recent graduates of the Doctoral Program can be found in the following significant roles:

 NYU Wagner's Office of Career Services (OCS) offers resources for students and alumni to develop appropriate strategies that lead to successful careers in academia, research and public service.
-OCS has partnered with the Doctoral Program administration to develop guideline materials and workshops specifically aimed at Wagner doctoral students seeking academic positions.What types of research opportunities are available to Wagner doctoral students?
+OCS has partnered with the Doctoral Program administration to develop guideline materials and workshops specifically aimed at Wagner doctoral students seeking academic positions.

 An important feature of the Wagner Doctoral Program is the wide range of opportunities for students to obtain the skills and experience necessary to become effective teachers.
-There are many opportunities for doctoral students to work with full-time faculty as tutors, teaching assistants and, eventually, as primary instructors in courses in the master's curriculum.
+There are many paid opportunities for doctoral students to work with full-time faculty as tutors, teaching assistants and, eventually, as primary instructors in courses in the master's curriculum.

-For more information, please see our section on teaching experience.What types of advisement are available to Wagner doctoral students?
+For more information, please see our section on teaching experience.

 Three types of formal advisement are available to Wagner doctoral students.
 Upon entry into the program, students engage with the Doctoral Program Director to clarify the administrative requirements of the program and help the student map out an initial plan of study.
 In addition, all new students are assigned a faculty advisor who shares common research interests and will further help the student organize a study plan.
-When a student completes the requisite coursework and has taken three comprehensive exams, s/he will begin work on the dissertation under the guidance of a dissertation advisor.
+When a student completes the requisite coursework and has taken two comprehensive exams, s/he will begin work on the dissertation under the guidance of a dissertation advisor.
 The dissertation advisor may be, but is not necessarily, the student's faculty advisor.
 This advisor works in concert with the student and a dissertation committee throughout the dissertation process.

 The Program Assistant Director is also available to assist doctoral students with course registration at Wagner as well as other graduate divisions of the university; to answer questions regarding degree requirements, dissertation guidelines, comprehensive exam and preliminary qualifying examination registration; and to clarify academic policies and procedures of the school and university.

-Finally, entering students are provided with peer advisors, fellow doctoral students who can provide support in the transition to doctoral student life.What type of community is available to Wagner doctoral students?
+Finally, entering students are provided with peer advisors, fellow doctoral students who can provide support in the transition to doctoral student life.

 The Doctoral Program offers numerous opportunities to meet fellow doctoral students and Wagner faculty.
 Some of these opportunities are social in nature, while others are to help students strengthen their skills.